dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 575. Distribute Candies.md

 ## Approach 4: Using Set
 **Algorithm**

 Another way to find the number of unique elements is to traverse over all the elements of the given $candies$ array and keep on putting the elements in a set.
 By the property of a set, it will contain only unique elements.
 At the end, we can count the number of elements in the set, given by, say countcount.
 The value to be returned will again be given by $\text{min}(count, n/2)$, as discussed in previous approaches.
-Here, nn refers to the size of the $candies$ array.
+Here, $n$ refers to the size of the $candies$ array.

 ```java
 public class Solution {